CUBRID/cubrid-manual/en/sql/query/json_table.rst

              col1         col2         col3
     =======================================
                 1         NULL            0
-  Column col2 represents the value found at '$.a' in the given json_doc.
-Since the path does not exist, ON EMPTY is triggered resulting in NULL as a result.
-  The '$.c' extraction also results in an empty result, but the triggered ON EMPTY behavior returns 0 as default value.

 In the example below, '$.*' path will be used to make the parent columns receive root json object's member values one by one.
 Column a shows what is processed.
 Each member's value of the root object will then be processed further by the NESTED [PATH] clause.
 NESTED PATH uses path '$[*]' take each element of the array to be further processed by its columns.